Barton Seagrave

 Barton Seagrave is a large village and civil parish in the North Northamptonshire, England.
 The village is about 1.5 mi south-east of Kettering, town centre.
 The older part of the village is known for its Norman Church and attractive buildings.

-The villages name means 'barley farm'.
+The village's name means 'barley farm'.
 'Seagrave' was added after the manor passed to Stephen de Segrave in 1220.

 Demographics

 The 2011 Census recorded a parish population of 4,418 in 1,843 homes.

 Transport

 The A6 road linking London and Leicester joins the A14 road just to the south of the village.
 The A14 joins the M1 motorway at junction 19 (Catthorpe Interchange) offering easy access to Huntingdon, Felixstowe and London.

 The Midland Main Line runs to the west of the village, partly along the edge of the River Ise.
 The nearest station is Kettering railway station, which opened in 1857 and is maintained by East Midlands Railway, which run services to London, Sheffield, Corby and Derby.

 The village used to be connected with Cambridge by rail via the Kettering, Thrapston and Huntingdon Railway, until this was closed in 1961 due to the Beeching cuts.
 Part of the route of the branch can still be viewed today and is in use as a footpath.